 The McMinnville Campus section includes complete descriptions of each academic department operating in McMinnville, along with listings of courses in those departments specific to the Portland Campus and DCE.

 - The Portland Campus is the home of the Linfield-Good Samaritan School of Nursing.
 It also houses advisors for the Division of Continuing Education.

 The Portland Campus section contains descriptions of these programs.

-- The Division of Continuing Education is headquartered on the McMinnville Campus, branches into eight satellite locations in Oregon, and is online throughout the United States.
+- The Division of Continuing Education is headquartered on the McMinnville Campus, has advisors in eight locations, and is primarily online.